When should I start investing?

 Though it makes for a great movie plot or daydream, getting rich overnight just isn’t a responsible life plan.
 The alternative is investing.
 Ever hear that old saying — that comedy is just tragedy plus time?
 Security and wealth follow a similar formula.
 Wealth is just a regular investment plus time.
 A little money invested for a long period of time will grow like crazy through something called compounding — the term for the miraculous way that if you leave your money alone and allow all growth to be reinvested, before long what was once a snowball-sized investment will build to snowman torso proportions.

-Investments can be made with specific goals in mind, perhaps a future real estate purchase, a child’s university tuition, or your own retirement security, and what you intend to do with the money will dictate what kinds of accounts you should open.
-Pension schemes like SIPPs, for instance, offer incredible tax benefits but should only be used for that specific purpose.
-ISAs are more versatile and can be used for any purpose you can imagine.
-Whatever your investment goals, Wealthsimple can help you out by steering your towards our absolute favourite compounding engines — low-fee ETFs that will allow you to experience the natural, regular growth of the domestic and global economy.
-In order to buy shares on your own, most brokers have a minimum age of 18.
-But even precocious kid investors can get a head start with the help of a Junior SIPP or Junior ISA opened by mum, dad, or a guardian.
+Investments can be made with specific goals in mind, perhaps a future real estate purchase, a child’s higher education, or your own retirement security, and what you intend to do with the money will dictate what kinds of accounts you should open.
+Various retirement plans and 529 education savings accounts, for instance, offer incredible tax benefits but should only be used for those specific purposes.
+Whatever your investment goals, Wealthsimple can help you out by steering your towards our absolute favorite compounding engines — low-fee ETFs that will allow you to experience the natural, regular growth of the domestic and global economy.
+In most states, anyone 18 or over can invest, but even precocious kid investors can get a head start with the help of a “custodial account” opened by mom, dad, or a guardian.

 If all this talk about investing has you eager to start, now might be a good time to join Wealthsimple.
 We offer state of the art technology, low fees and the kind of personalized, friendly service you might have not thought imaginable from an automated investing service.
 Get started investing in a matter of minutes.